Seamless Multimodal Transportation Scheduling

 The objective function, parametrized by $\alpha \in [0,1]$, balances the sum of the total travel time of all passengers with the number of CV trips that take place over the planning horizon.
 This objective function generalizes the one in~\cite{iflmpicaps18} by also including the number of CV trips as an element of the objective function.
-The smaller the $\alpha$, the emphasis placed on minimizing the number of trips a CV takes is increased.
+The smaller $\alpha$ is, the more emphasis is placed on minimizing the number of trips a CV takes.
 Fewer CV trips results in fewer maintenance tasks as well as lower emissions, which is critical for long-term planning and for minimizing environmental impact.
 In the case of the ILMTP-SD with regular train trips, only the waiting time at the terminal varies across solutions taking the shortest route to each destination.
 Nevertheless, we use total travel time for consistency in the section on experiments where we relax SDPT and the regular train times assumption.

-Constraints~(\ref{ip2}) links the $\tottime{j}$ variables with the decision variables, in that, for every $j \in \passengerSet$, $\sum_{c \in \trainTrips} \trainStartTime{c}{s(j)} x_{j,c}$ is the time the passenger leaves station $s(j)$ and $\sum_{t \in \timeSet} t \cdot z_{j,t}$ is the time the passengers leaves $\terminal$.
-Constraints~(\ref{ip3}) and~(\ref{ip4}) ensure each passenger is assigned to one mass transit trip and one CV trip.
-Constraints~(\ref{ip5}) ensure that each passenger arrives to the requested destination at the time requested.
-Constraints~(\ref{ip6}) through~(\ref{ip8}) are commonly-used cumulative constraints in scheduling, which bookmark the number of CVs in use at any given time.
-In contrast to previous formulations, the constant value 1 on constraint (\ref{ip8}) prevents empty CVs in feasible solutions.
-Constraint~\eqref{ip9a} enforces that the start time of the CV trip for passengers is at least after arriving on the assigned train.
-Finally, Constraints~(\ref{ip9}) through~(\ref{ip13}) enforce bounds, binary restrictions, and initial conditions, as necessary.
+The \secondrev{first} set of constraints in (\ref{ip3}) ensure each passenger is assigned to one one CV trip.
+Constraints~(\ref{ip6}) through~(\ref{ip7}) bookmark the number of CVs in use at any given time.
+In contrast to previous formulations, the constant value 1 on constraint (\ref{ip7}) prevents empty CVs in feasible solutions.
+Constraints~(\ref{ip11}) through~(\ref{ip13}) enforce bounds, binary restrictions, and initial conditions, as necessary.
 Note that~\eqref{eqn:IPmodel} can be extended to handle time-dependent travel times on the CV by replacing the occurrence of $\timeTerminalToBuilding{d}$, $\timeRoundTimeToBuilding{d}$ in~\eqref{eqn:IPmodel} with CV travel times that are dependent on the time of departure from $\terminal$.